pngprakash/oauth-examples/README.md

 Examples of how to use OAuth to access the Asana API

+# NOTE: OAuth support for the Asana API is in a closed Developer Preview and not yet available to the general public.

+Please bear in mind that, while we hope this feature is in a state where the API is stable and safe to develop against, there may be some rough edges.
+And of course, we may adjust some parts of it to reflect feedback from our early developers.
+Please direct feedback to support@asana.com.

 ## Running the examples

 This repository will contain examples in several different languages and frameworks to help you get started.
 (Currently, we only have an example ruby app in sinatra, but more to follow.)
 Here are the steps you need to follow to try them out: